Saturday 19 November 2016

 A very rare chance to hear works by this fine seventeenth century composer.
 Famous for his violin virtuosity, he also wrote beautiful and expansive choral settings designed to reverberate around the immense spaces of the cathedral in Salzburg where he lived.

 ...an ancient musical drama, the story of Easter and spiritual minimalism from the most celebrated of contemporary composers.

 Cabaret Gala: An Englishman on Broadway

 Julian Edwards (1855-1910), a Mancunian, was as succesful in New York as Gilbert & Sullivan were in London.
-His often raunchy musical shows dominated the American musical scene in the early twentieth century and this concert presents a unique opportunity to find out why!
+His musical shows dominated Broadway for over a decade and this concert presents a unique opportunity to find out why!

 Sunday 12 November 2017